DICOM vs PACS: Benefits and Differences in Medical Imaging

 DICOM is the universal standard for formatting and transmitting medical images, while PACS is the system that stores and organizes them.
 DICOM ensures compatibility and interoperability between devices, letting different modalities communicate seamlessly.
 PACS is the repository that archives these images and provides access when needed.

-Let’s discuss the critical differences between DICOM and PACS and how they complement each other, transforming medical imaging workflows.
+This blog will discuss the critical differences between DICOM and PACS and how they complement each other, transforming medical imaging workflows.

 Think of it like this: DICOM is the language, PACS is the library.
 They work together to enable seamless medical image management—from the imaging device to the radiologist’s screen—improving efficiency, collaboration, and patient care.